 It would change my life.

 I knew Billie from East High School.
 Billie told me she was a staff dancer on The Varsity Show, Anchorage's local teen TV dance show.

 She proceeded to tell me that I was one of the best dancers she had seen at the teen club, Shindig City, and wanted me to be her dance routine partner on The Varsity Show.

-I was flattered, but at first I told Billie that I was to shy to dance on television, so told her no. But Billie said her cousin was her current partner, but couldn't be on the show anymore and that I was one of the best dancers and please help her out.
+I was flattered, but at first, I told Billie that I was too shy to dance on television, so told her no. But Billie said her cousin was her current partner, but couldn't be on the show anymore and that I was one of the best dancers, and please help her out.
 So, I eventually gave in and told her yes.

-Billie and I met up and designed our wardrobe like the dancers on the popular national TV show, "Where The Action Is".
-My long time friend Leslie had given me a pair of white go go boots the year before, so I got a pair of patterned stockings and a ruffle blouse and we were set.
+Billie and I met and designed our wardrobe like the dancers on the popular national TV show, “Where The Action Is”.
+My longtime friend Leslie had given me a pair of white Go-Go boots the year before, so I got a pair of patterned stockings and a ruffle blouse, and we were set.

 Evenings after school we practiced our dance routine to the song, Apples Peaches Pumpkin Pie at Billie's Aunt's house.
 Her Aunt helped sew our vests and skirts.

 Then the Saturday came when I was to make my first appearance as a staff dancer on The Varsity Show at the 32nd and Spenard KTVA Ch 11 Studio.